Want to compare options? Consider these other onsen worth traveling for.

-The mystical world of Miyazaki’s Spirited Away is dreamlike, but if you venture to a traditional onsen resort in Shikoku, you can experience a taste of it for real.
+The mystical world of Miyazaki Hayao’s anime classic Spirited Away is dreamlike, but if you venture to a traditional onsen resort in Shikoku, you can experience a taste of it for real.

-In the eastern corner of Matsuyama, Dogo Onsen has 3,000 years of history and is one of the oldest and most famous onsen resorts in Japan.
-While the city is known as the setting for Natsume Soseki’s Meiji restoration tale Botchan, there is one bathhouse in particular which is linked to a more modern cultural creation.
+In the eastern corner of Matsuyama, in Ehime Prefecture, Dogo Onsen has 3,000 years of history and is one of the oldest and most famous onsen resorts in Japan.
+While the city is known as the setting for Natsume Soseki’s Meiji Restoration tale Botchan, there is one bathhouse in particular that is linked to a more modern cultural creation.
 Released in 2001, Spirited Away follows young protagonist Chihiro as she finds herself trapped in a resort for the supernatural.
 Aburaya, the opulent bathhouse she later works in, was believed to be inspired by the Dogo Onsen Honkan, which is still open to customers today.

 Bathe with the gods and spirits

 Opened in 1894, the three-story wooden bathhouse is shrouded in legends and mythical tales.
-During the age of the gods, an injured heron was healed after dipping its leg in the hot water and an ailing god was placed in the spring, later recovering.
-A statue of the heron can be seen on the roof, and the onsen was the first to be made an Important Cultural Property due to its historical significance.
-A room inside is dedicated to author Natsume Soseki who often visited during the Meiji period, mentioning the onsen and area frequently in Botchan.
-And if you’re not convinced by its claim to Miyazaki fame, check out the leaflets in the entrance which highlight the similarities to the animated version.
+During the age of the gods, a heron was healed after dipping its injured leg in the hot water; a statue of the heron can be seen on the roof.
+The onsen was the first to be made an Important Cultural Property due to its historical significance.
+A room inside is dedicated to author Natsume Soseki, who often visited during the Meiji period, mentioning the onsen and area frequently in Botchan.
+And if you’re not convinced by its claim to Miyazaki fame, check out the leaflets in the entrance that highlight the similarities to the animated version.

 The Imperial bath

-The building is not only loved by legends and creators of fiction, however, its guests include multiple generations of the Imperial Family, who have their own private baths.
+The building is not only loved by legends and creators of fiction, its guests also include multiple generations of the Imperial family, who have their own private baths.
 The Yushinden was constructed in 1899 and has its own entrance away from the regular guests, allowing a little more privacy.
-As well as a bath reserved exclusively for the emperor, there is a luxurious space for relaxing and Emperor Hirohito was the last member of the Imperial Family to bathe here in 1952.
+As well as a bath reserved exclusively for the emperor, there is a luxurious space for relaxing.
+Emperor Hirohito was the last member of the Imperial Family to bathe here in 1952.
 The Yushinden can be visited on a guided tour.

 The public baths

-As well as admiring the bath from the outside, you can soak in the highly prized waters yourself, with a variety of options depending on your budget.
-There are two gender-separated public baths you can try, with one considered a little more prestigious.
-On the ground floor is Kami no Yu, meaning Bath of the Gods, while on the second floor is the smaller Bath of the Spirits, Tama no Yu.
-Bathing with the spirits, in true Miyazaki-inspired style is the more prestigious and costs extra, but there are four price options to choose from.
+In addition to admiring the bath from the outside, you can soak in the highly prized waters yourself, with a variety of options depending on your budget.
+There are two gender-separated public baths you can try.
+On the ground floor is Kami no Yu, meaning Bath of the Gods, while on the second floor is the smaller Tama no Yu, Bath of the Spirits.
+Bathing with the spirits in true Miyazaki-inspired style is considered the more prestigious and costs extra, but there are four price options to choose from.
 While the Japanese ticket office is pretty confusing, you can scan the QR code for English pricing details.